danlunt1976/UM_Bristol/CMIP7_fcg_solar.md

 Data can be access from links [monthly resolution reference solar forcing](https://cloud.iaa.es/index.php/s/n7cacmRBjk5Gb8f), and [daily resolution reference solar forcing](https://cloud.iaa.es/index.php/s/nJFTPcnFwZ3smTo).

-To be noticed, the CMIP7 solar forcing provides data ranging from 1850-2023 (1850-1873 for pre-industrial control; version 4.6).
-While CMIP6 provides data from 1850-2299 (version 3.2).
+To be noticed, the CMIP7 solar forcing provides data ranging from 1850-2023 (174 years in total.
+1850-1873 for pre-industrial control; version 4.6).
+While CMIP6 provides data from 1850-2299 (450 years in total; version 3.2).

 However, the link for downloading CMIP6 solar forcing data are now overwritten by the CMIP7 one.
 But you can access data from my previous saved file: [monthly resolution reference solar forcing for CMIP6](Attachments/CMIP7_fcg_solar/solarforcing-ref-mon_input4MIPs_solar_CMIP_SOLARIS-HEPPA-3-2_gn_18500101-22991231.nc).